ITR Season 2025 Banner

 • If you have not filed returns for the financial year, the assessing officer cannot issue a notice u/s 143(2).
 He must first issue a notice u/s 142(1), asking you to first file returns.

-• When you receive the notice u/s 143(2), you must produce all documents supporting the deductions, exemptions, allowances, reliefs, and other claims made while filing the returns.
+• For those who have filed their return, the officer can issue a 142(1) notice calling for further information basis which return has been filed which can include documents supporting the deductions, exemptions, allowances, reliefs, and other claims made while filing the returns.

 • You must provide proof related to all your income sources.